-- a) Students who have not passed the Algebra or equivalent Regents will receive supportive services. - b) In order to enroll in Geometry students must have passed the Algebra assessment. - c) All students who intend to enroll in either Pre-Calculus or Calculus must have passed the Geometry Regents examination. - 3) Secondary Science
+- a) Students who have not passed the Algebra or equivalent Regents will receive supportive services. - b) In order to enroll in Geometry students must have passed the Algebra assessment. - c) All students who intend to enroll in either Pre-Calculus or Calculus must have passed the Geometry Regents examination.

+3) Secondary Science

-Students enrolled in the secondary science courses of earth science or biology will be eligible to earn non-Regents units of credit pursuant to the following criteria:
+Students enrolled in all 9-12 science courses will be eligible to earn non-Regents units of credit pursuant to the following criteria:

-- a) Enrollment in Chemistry or Physics - Exclusive of the exceptions outlined in Section 3)b), a student may, at the discretion of the guidance counselor and teacher, be permitted to enroll in either chemistry or physics if they have not passed either the earth science or biology Regents examination.
-The specific student must, however, be concurrently enrolled in either earth science or biology and be taking either course for Regents credit. - b) The net difference between Regents and non-Regents credit shall be sitting or not sitting for the Regents
+- a) A student may, at the discretion of the guidance counselor and teacher, be permitted to enroll in either chemistry - or physics if they have not passed either the earth science or biology Regents examination.
+The specific student must, however, be concurrently enrolled in either earth science or biology and be taking either course for Regents credit. - b) The net difference between Regents and non-Regents credit shall be passing or sitting or not sitting for the Regents - c) All students in Chemistry and Physics must sit for the Regents Examinations in order to receive credit for the courses.
+Failure to sit for the Regents examinations will result in an incomplete with not credit awarded.